Precision Sound Reproducers

 while with traditional speakers it must transform, correct and

 radiation pattern of a LEGEND Sound Reproducer is not intended to

 imitate that of a musical instrument.
 It's intention is to transmit

 human ear and brain in such a way that our hearing system can

 in the listening room in the most natural way, so that it can recover

 signal.
 This will then subsequently allow our brain to reconstruct the

 sonic space of the recorded environment.
-LEGEND systems do not require
+For frequencies above 200 Hz

 the brain will now deal with the reflections naturally.